AnshulAgrawal799/audio-transcription-pipeline/README.md

 # Audio Transcription & Translation Pipeline

-A complete local Python pipeline that processes Tamil audio files, transcribes them to English text using OpenAI's Whisper, and sends the results to Google's Gemini API for further processing.
+A complete local Python pipeline that processes Tamil audio files, transcribes them to English text using OpenAI's Whisper, translates the English to Tamil using Google Translate, and converts the Tamil text to natural Tamil speech using gTTS.

 ## 🎯 Project Overview

-This project implements a seamless audio-to-text translation pipeline with the following capabilities:
+This project implements a seamless audio-to-voice translation pipeline with the following capabilities:

 - **Audio Processing**: Converts MP3 files to WAV format (16kHz, mono)
 - **Transcription**: Uses OpenAI Whisper to transcribe Tamil audio to English
 - **API Integration**: Sends transcribed text to Google Gemini API
+- **Translation**: Uses Google Translate to convert English to Tamil
+- **Text-to-Speech**: Uses gTTS to convert Tamil text to natural speech
 - **CPU Compatibility**: Optimized for local deployment without GPU requirements

 ## 🏗️ Architecture